EDUCATIONAL AND CULTURAL CENTRE BROUMOV — a cultural institution promoting creativity, self-confidence and tolerance

 Target group: They reach the community in its diversity.

-Areas of work: Artistic activities — Community & civic activities — Art education & other educational activities — Local / regional / national projects — Event management — Artistic creation / production — Capacity building activities / Courses / Trainings / Lifelong learning activities —Research and publications
+Areas of work: Artistic activities — Community & civic activities — Art education & other educational activities — Local / regional / national / international projects — Event management — Artistic creation / production — Capacity building activities / Courses / Trainings / Lifelong learning activities —Research and publications

 Fields of work: Theatre — Music — Dance — Painting, drawing — Photography — Sculpture — Creative Writing